ozairs/apiconnect-install/scripts/README.md

   This script creates a provider organization either from an existing user or inviting a new user.
 Optionally, if you have created a portal instance, you can provision the portal instance for the catalog.

 - Step 4.
-Deploy API definitions and product (deploy-products.sh)
+Deploy API definitions and product (deploy-api.sh)

   This script deploys multiple APIs and an API product, including an OAuth provider.
 The APIs and products are created within API drafts and published to the catalog (default sandbox catalog)